 We are proud to share stories about the important community work being done by our grant partners.

 The Mission of Mercy is an annual event organized by the Minnesota Dental foundation to provide free dental services to those in need.
-In 2016, children and adults came from 50 different countries in Minnesota, 23 counties in North Dakota and 13 counties in other states for cleanings, extractions, root canals, dentures and more.
-An incredible 1,173 patients were served, sometimes coming back more than once due to the complexity of dental needs.
-In total, nearly 8,000 dental procedures were performed and more than $1 million in dental services and medications were provided by 841 volunteer dentists, hygienists, assistants, students, medical professionals and community members.
+In 2016, children and adults came from 50 different counties in Minnesota, 23 counties in North Dakota and 13 counties in other states for cleanings, extractions, root canals, dentures and more.

 Young people experiencing homelessness are finding a home inside YouthLink’s new expansion

 Heather Huseby rattles off all the ways YouthLink's drop-in center helps 2,000 young people each year, from connecting them to schools to feeding them hot meals.
 But housing on site?
 It's a first for the organization, as well as downtown Minneapolis.